firedrakeproject/firedrake/docs/source/point-evaluation.rst

 :func:`~.VertexOnlyMesh` gives Firedrake :py:class:`~.Function`\s.

-This is discussed in detail in :cite:`nixonhill2023consistent` but, briefly, the idea is that the :func:`~.VertexOnlyMesh` is a mesh whose that represents a point cloud domain.
+This is discussed in detail in :cite:`nixonhill2023consistent` but, briefly, the idea is that the :func:`~.VertexOnlyMesh` is a mesh that represents a point cloud domain.
 Each cell of the mesh is a vertex at a chosen location in space.
 As usual for a mesh, we represent values by creating functions in function spaces on it.
 The only function space that makes sense for a mesh